donghou-lab/donghou-lab.github.io/index.md

 <div class="notice--success">
   💡 <a href="/group/index.html">Openings</a>: Self-motivated <a href="/assets/docs/lab_openings_final.pdf">Ph.D. students</a> are encouraged to send inquiry to Dr. Hou.<br>
   🌟 <a href="/index.html#recent-news">Grant</a>: Our lab has been selected for the CU-SRNL GSS Support!<br>
+  📝 <a href="/index.html#recent-news">News</a>:Dr. Hou was appointed as a CUSHR Faculty Scholar by Clemson University’s Office of the Provost.<br>
   <!-- 📝 <a href="/index.html#recent-news">Paper</a>: A collaborative work is accepted for publication in the <b><em>Journal of the American Chemical Society (JACS)</em></b>.<br> -->
   🔊 Announcement: The website is still under construction.<br>
 </div>